 Here are three arguments for and three arguments against banning unpaid internships.

 Three Reasons to Support Unpaid Internships

 Unpaid internships are part of capitalism

 The business world turns upon trust and relationships.
 Service providers often give a sample of their work for free.
-Likewise, product manufacturers provide free demos, and entrepreneurs understand that they need to spend money to prove their concept if they want to break into the market.
+Likewise, product manufacturers provide free demos, and entrepreneurs understand that they need to spend money to prove that their concept works if they want to break into the market.
 Unpaid internships are no different than any of these examples.
 When young people work in unpaid internships, they are essentially building their CVs.
-By attaching their names to a reputable firm, that same reputation rubs off on the interns themselves.
+By attaching their names to a reputable firm, that firm’s reputation stands out on the interns’ CVs.
 They are given the opportunity to demonstrate their dedication, work ethic and willingness to learn – not to mention acquire a wide range of skills and contacts – which are all vital for getting a good-paying job in the future.
 In fact, college students who had internships are 15% less likely to be unemployed in the years after graduating college than those who didn’t.

 Unpaid internships are really long interviews

 Academic studies are all very well, but they only go so far in demonstrating an individual’s persistence, proficiency as a team player and how well he or she gets on with colleagues in the workplace.
 Companies in fields such as fashion and law are understandably unwilling to give a highly coveted paid job to someone who is fresh out of college.
-They prefer the reassurance of seeing how he/she actually performs every day, especially when given unappreciated and lowly tasks, before rewarding them with a full paying job.
+Such companies prefer the reassurance of seeing how he/she actually performs every day, especially when given unappreciated and lowly tasks, before rewarding them with a full-paying job.
 Even famous people like Steven Spielberg began as an unpaid intern in Hollywood.
 Perhaps we should call it as a long interview instead of an internship.